This guide will show you how to buy a domain and and link it to a Digital Ocean VM.

 5.1 Login to your name cheap account.

-5.2 Click “Account” then “Domain List” then “Manage” (next to the new domain) then click “Advanced DNS”
+5.2 Click “Account” then “Domain List“, turn off domain parking and then click “Manage” (next to the new domain) then click “Advanced DNS”

 5.3 Click “Edit” next to “Domain Nameserver Type” then choose “Custom“.